 Another explanation as to why Flux failed is their over-estimation of the industry’s willingness to engage in platform-based software.
 By pivoting and focusing on app development, Flux attempted to create a platform.
 This idea in and of itself is solid.
 Five of the ten most valuable companies in the world today – Apple, Alphabet, Amazon, Facebook and Microsoft – derive much of their worth from their multisided platforms, which facilitate interactions or transaction between parties.5 But Flux’s platform never really took off.
 Why?
 One possible explanation is that an established platform already existed.

 Flux apps, in general, targeted computational designers.
 But computational designers were already using and familiar with food4Rhino.
 Food4rhino, which is the app platform for Rhino and Grasshopper, is incredibly successful.
 This success can be attributed to the co-ownership that McNeel & Associates fostered with its users over many, many years.
-By giving users ownership, they feel a sense of personal relevance and what psychologists call, cognitive dissonance.
-They become invested in it and find it difficult to let it go.6 This trait might explain why third-parties developed so few apps for the Flux platform and why it never really took off.
+By giving users ownership, they feel a sense of personal relevance.
+They become invested in it and find it difficult to let it go.
+This process of seeking consistency between an action and the associated thoughts and feelings, is what psychologists call cognitive dissonance.6 This trait might explain why third-parties developed so few apps for the Flux platform and why it never really took off..

 Flux is a fascinating story, and there is so much that can be learnt from their success and failures.
 On a personal level, I am interested to see if or how other software companies focused on generative design navigate the same trodden path of scalability, cost and uptake.
 What piece of the puzzle will they change, so that they succeed where Flux failed?